Agent Ecosystem Testing

 Does agent auto-chunk?

 Does fetch_webpage have a consistent ceiling?
-Does it vary by model?
+Does it vary by agent?
 Does @web change the ceiling, tool chain, or chunking behavior?

 Where exactly does truncation occur?